Contact Us

 1. Continuum of Care (CoC) leaders continuing to implement and sustain equity practices within their systems – including data analysis, human-centered policy and program design, and equitable hiring practices.

-Another “restatement” of the affirmatively furthering fair housing obligation from the new HUD Secretary is expected to come out soon.
-The Affirmatively Furthering Fair Housing (AFFH) protection stems from Congress’ passage of the Fair Housing Act in 1968 but makes sure that cities, counties, states, public housing authorities, and other entities it funds do not discriminate and instead take active steps to tackle segregation and housing inequality.
-In 2020 the AFFH protection was devastated when the Trump administration gutted this vital framework.
+The AFFH stems from Congress’ passage of the Fair Housing Act in 1968.
+It makes sure that cities, counties, states, public housing authorities, and other entities it funds do not discriminate and instead take active steps to tackle segregation and housing inequality.
+In 2020 the AFFH protection was devastated when the Trump Administration gutted this vital framework.

 According to the NLIHC, there are actions we all can take as housing advocates to create a society that is less discriminatory and more integrated: